 In a recent 2016 article, MarketingProfs highlighted an interesting fact about senior marketers’ positions regarding which marketing channels are easiest to track.
 The information was garnered from a Millward Brown report and surveyed over 300 senior-level marketers.

-Based on these survey responses, the report found that marketers place various marketing channels on a “easy-to-track” continuum.
+Based on these survey responses, the report found that marketers place various marketing channels on an “easy-to-track” continuum.
 Some channels are considered “easy” to track, and other channels are deemed “harder” to track.

 However, should marketing channels be more or less difficult to track?
 Any area of marketing that is worth any monetary investment should also be associated with proper methods of measuring the profitability of that investment.
 Traditional tracking methods might be insufficient to track “harder” channels, such as direct mail, mobile, traditional media, social, content marketing, events, and webinars.
 But is this a reasonable conclusion given today’s martech environment?